awesomebytes/move_joints_interactive/README.md

 ===

 TODO:
 * Check IK if the movement is safe (make it optional but enabled by default).
+Maybe add menu config to enable/disable also.
-* Give other backend controllers (joint_states without controller like MoveIt!? also other controllers, I've only used joint_trajectory controllers)
+* Give other backend controllers (joint_states without controller like MoveIt!? also other controllers, I've only used joint_trajectory controllers) robot state publisher is who needs to be sent messages.
 * Enable options to override sizes of markers and meshes.
 * Make it work with other robots (pr2 initiated)
+* Fix mesh parsing as links without visual tag crash the function